charleskoffler/clprolf/README.md

 # simol-language
-Repository about my own programming language simol, a Domain Specific Language about simulation.
+Repository about my own programming language simol, a Domain Specific Language about simulation, which is a superset of Java.
 I'm looking for people who could be interested in.
 The definition of simol stands on one page, and it's fast to get an overview.
+Simol is a programming language designed for clarity, simplicity, and ease of use.
+It empowers a diverse range of users, including scientists, mathematicians, and practical application developers, to harness the power of computer programming without sacrificing performance.
+Simol's intuitive syntax and simulation-oriented approach make it an excellent choice for understanding and applying programming concepts efficiently.

-I've created a new programming language called simol, since 2019, and now it's stable.
+So it's a new programming language called simol, since 2019, and now it's stable.
 I needed it for my own purposes and work.
 It is rather a specialized language for simulation contexts.
 It is a superset of Java, and easy and fast to learn.
 I want to share it and get support and feedbacks, and hope it can help to code.
 I'll put code examples, and discussions on the simol code are welcome.
 I will not write simol tools myself, but we can write if you want, in this repository.
 I'm much interested in simol examples you could create, even small.
 This could be a way to give feedback to simol, and could open interesting discussions.
 The compilation is straightforward, simply by adding simol comments in java, so we can take advantage of java tools , community and libraries.